Enter Our Photo Contest »

 Perennials?
 Plant the seed in spring or summer (it doesn't matter when, as long as it has some time to grow) and all you'll see is small leaf growth before winter.
 It's because these seeds are making root growth during their entire first growing season…after all, they are gong to have to go through the winter, unlike annuals.
 Don't expect flowers.

-5. The problem with "Perennials Only" People.
 We understand gardeners' love affair with perennials.
 It's based on "Why plant something that lasts only one year?"
 But it's based on building perennial gardens, not wildflower meadows.
-No. 4 above explains all the contributions annuals make in a wild meadow.
+We explain in number 4 (above) about all the contributions annuals make in a wild meadow.

 If you plant only perennials in a wildflower garden, you gain some things, but we feel, you lose much more.
 Yes, it will be more permanent.
 But you'll have no color at all your first year, and you'll be battling plenty of weeds your second.
 In some ways, a perennial meadow imitates nature more closely, although annuals are common in nature, too.
 And if you want your meadow in good, colorful bloom all season long, you simply won't be able to accomplish that without the long-blooming annuals.